renovate-bot/GoogleCloudPlatform-_-talk-to-docs/terraform/README.md

 Use the [`gcloud CLI`](https://cloud.google.com/build/docs/running-builds/submit-build-via-cli-api) with [build config files](https://cloud.google.com/build/docs/configuring-builds/create-basic-configuration) to plan and deploy project resources.

 ## 1. Configure `gen_ai/llm.yaml`.
+Verify/Change parameters as needed:
-- `bq_project_id` - leave as `null` to ensure all API clients use Application Default Credentials with resources in the same project.
+- `bq_project_id` - leave as `null`: ensures all API clients use Application Default Credentials with resources in the same project.
 - `dataset_name` - the BigQuery dataset that will store T2X logs.
+- `terraform_instance_name` - the name of the Compute Engine instance Terraform creates.
+Change as needed to avoid name collisions.
+- `terraform_redis_name` the name of the Memorystore Redis instance Terraform creates.
+Change as needed to avoid name collisions.
 - `memory_store_ip` - leave as `redis.t2xservice.internal` when using private DNS configured with Terraform (optionally set to a manually-provisioned Redis instance IP address during local development).
 - `customer_name` - the company name used in the Agent Builder Search Engine.
+- `processed_files_dir` - [FOR LOCAL DEVELOPMENT ONLY] replace {dataset_name} with the `dataset_name` value from above.
 - `vais_data_store` - the Agent Builder Data Store ID (only use `null` during local development to cause the talk-to-docs application to create a new data store at startup).
 - `vais_engine_id` - the Agent Builder Search Engine ID (only use `null` during local development to cause the talk-to-docs application to create a new search engine at startup).
 - `vais_location` - the location for discoveryengine API (Agent Builder) resources, one of us, eu, or global
+- `api_mode` - one of `stateless` or `stateful`: `stateful` mode uses the Redis cache for multi-turn conversations.
+- `personalization` - leave set to `true` to enable query personalization.

-## 2. [OPTIONAL] Configure a domain name [input variable](https://developer.hashicorp.com/terraform/language/values/variables#assigning-values-to-root-module-variablesvalues) value in `terraform/main/vars.auto.tfvars`.
+## 2. [OPTIONAL] Configure [input variable](https://developer.hashicorp.com/terraform/language/values/variables#assigning-values-to-root-module-variablesvalues) values in `terraform/main/vars.auto.tfvars`.
 - `global_lb_domain` - the domain name you want to use for the Cloud Load Balancer front end.
+  - You need control of the DNS zone to [edit the A record](#add-an-a-record-to-the-dns-managed-zone).
+  - Setting this value also configures Cloud Run to use the domain in a [custom audience](https://cloud.google.com/run/docs/configuring/custom-audiences) for authentication.
-You need control of the DNS zone to [edit the A record](#add-an-a-record-to-the-dns-managed-zone).
-If left unset, Terraform will default to using [nip.io](https://nip.io) with the load balancer IP address.
+  - If left unset, Terraform will default to using [nip.io](https://nip.io) with the load balancer IP address and Cloud Run will not use a custom audience.
+- `create_loadbalancer` - boolean, without input defaults to `true`: set to `false` to skip creating the Cloud Load Balancer.

+### TO CONNECT YOUR CLOUD RUN SERVICES TO AN EXISTING LOAD BALANCER
+- Set `create_loadbalancer = false` **AND** set `global_lb_domain` to the value of the existing load balancer domain.
+- Ensure the Terraform `cloud-run` module resource `google_compute_backend_service.t2x` argument [`load_balancing_scheme`](https://registry.terraform.io/providers/hashicorp/google/latest/docs/resources/compute_backend_service#load_balancing_scheme) matches the existing [load balancer type](https://cloud.google.com/load-balancing/docs/backend-service).
+  - Use `load_balancing_scheme = "EXTERNAL_MANAGED"` for the Global external Application Load Balancer.
+  - Use `load_balancing_scheme = "EXTERNAL"` for the Classic Application Load Balancer.
+- Cloud Run services will use the load balancer domain in the custom audience for authentication.
+- You must connect the backend services to the existing load balancer outside of this Terraform configuration.

 ## 3. Create a `.env_gradio` file.
 - Set the gradio app username and password using a local file that [python-dotenv](https://pypi.org/project/python-dotenv/) will read when the app launches.